This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 How do I turn on the battery saver on Mac?

-Choose the Apple menu > System Preferences > Battery.
+Choose the Apple menu > System Preferences (System Settings on macOS Ventura and above) > Battery.
 Check Slightly dim the display while on battery power and Low battery mode.

 Does low power mode save battery on MacBook Pro?